-January - March 2007 Update: The overall toll system replacement project is moving forward for formal authorization.
-Three distinct pieces of work are anticipated to be bid for professional, technical and advisory services in 2007: (1) outreach, communication and legislative support services, designed to identify the processes and measures required to adequately ensure collection of video tolls; (2) business and market assessment study, intended to forecast potential conversion of existing cash customers to E-ZPass and evaluate the financial and business risks of the business model; and (3) preliminary design and engineering services, in order to determine costs estimates for project implementation.
-The project team will be working with FHWA regional offices to establish the federally funded tasks of the first two elements of the overall system replacement project.
+April - June 2007 Update: Planning for the overall toll system replacement project was formally authorized by the PANYNJ Board on June 26, 2007.
+Two distinct efforts are anticipated to be bid for professional, technical and advisory services during the second half of 2007: (1) a business and market assessment study, intended to forecast potential conversion of existing cash customers to E-ZPass and evaluate the financial and business risks of the business model; and (2) preliminary design and engineering services, in order to determine project schedule and cost estimates for project implementation.
+There will also be an effort to structure outreach, communication and legislative support services, designed to identify the processes and measures required to adequately ensure collection of video tolls.
+The project team will be working with FHWA New Jersey regional office to establish the federally funded tasks of the non-engineering elements of the overall system replacement project.